javelinorg/github-scrum-workflow/README.md

 # GitHub scrum workflow

+*This is a fork of the work done by jvandemo and his [documentation](https://github.com/jvandemo/github-scrum-workflow)*

 Turn any GitHub repository into a simple but powerful agile work environment.

 **Free**, **simple** and **fast** so you can focus on the actual coding!